Jhegerton/COSC484Project/Javascript/react/484project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run serve`

+Sends the project directory information to a web server using `serve.js`.
+Details about ports should show on console.
+This is very useful for presentations.
+Links will be provided on the console as well.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\